Systems with large flexible server pools: Instability of "natural" load balancing: Fluid models for general : Local instability examples Fluid models for general mu ij: Local instability examples

-\begin{lemma} Consider an underloaded system, $\rho<1$.\\ (i) Let $I\ge 2$.
+\begin{longlist} \item Let $I\ge2$.
 Any customer type $i$ that is a leaf in the basic activity tree, does not affect the local stability of the system.
-Namely, let us modify the system by removing type $i$, and then modifying (if necessary) input rates $\lambda_{k}$ of the remaining types $k\in \CI \setminus i$ so that the basic activity tree of the modified system is $\CE\setminus (ij)$, where $(ij)$ is the (only) edge in $\CE$ adjacent to $i$.
-Then, the original system is locally stable if and only if the modified one is.\\ (ii) A system with two (or one) non-leaf customer types is locally stable. \end{lemma}
+Namely, let us modify the system by removing type $i$, and then modifying (if necessary) input rates $\lambda_{k}$ of the remaining types $k\in\CI\setminus i$ so that the basic activity tree of the modified system is $\CE \setminus(ij)$, where $(ij)$ is the (only) edge in $\CE$ adjacent to $i$.
+Then, the original system is locally stable if and only if the modified one is.